meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 [<img src="../images/good_games/priv_esc.png"
   style="width: 800px;"/>](../images/good_games/priv_esc.png)

 From there I was able to access `/root/root.txt` for the system flag.
 And that was the box.

-I found the first part of the box really fun and easy to find common web vulnerabilities.
-The privilege escalation path was not something I have had to do before (escape from a docker container) but was really interesting and I have certainly learnt a few new tricks and technniques.
+I found the first part of the box really fun and got to exploit some common web vulnerabilities.
+The privilege escalation path was not something I have had to do before (escape from a docker container) but was really fun and interesting and I have certainly learnt a few new tricks and technniques.

 Thank you to the creator TheCyberGeek for the machine.